holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Statistics Graphing

 I have found these tools to be well worth the investment when you are dealing with hosts.
-We also cover [statsd](#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing) in the Web Applications chapter which performs a similar role for the application itself, which if you are using Docker containers, the lowest hanging fruit in terms of security from an external attackers perspective defiantly falls on your application code.
+We also cover [statsd](#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing) in the Web Applications chapter, which performs a similar role for the application itself.
+If you are using Docker containers, the lowest hanging fruit in terms of security from an external attackers perspective dfeinitely falls on your application code.

 #### Host Intrusion Detection Systems (HIDS)

-HIDS are one of the must haves on your systems, they also need to be set-up as early as possible, ideally before the server has been exposed to the internet, or any network that has the potential for an attacker to gain access and plant malware.
+HIDS are one of the must haves on your systems, they also need to be set up as early as possible, ideally before the server has been exposed to the internet, or any network that has the potential for an attacker to gain access and plant malware.

 ### Docker